Updated:

 Demirçiftçi, T & Kızılırmak, I 2016, ‘Strategic branding in hospitality: case of Accor Hotels’, Journal of Tourismology, vol. 2, no. 1, pp. 50-64.

-Dong, J & Wan, X 2015, ‘An economic analysis of internal mechanism of multi-brand strategy’, in Proceedings of 3rd international conference on logistics, informatics and service science, Heidelberg University, Heidelberg, pp. 553-558.
+Dong, J & Wan, X 2015, ‘An economic analysis of the internal mechanism of multi-brand strategy’, in Proceedings of 3rd international conference on logistics, informatics and service science, Heidelberg University, Heidelberg, pp. 553-558.

 FitzPatrick, M, Davey, J, Muller, L & Davey, H 2013, ‘Value-creating assets in tourism management: applying marketing’s service-dominant logic in the hotel industry’, Tourism Management, vol. 36, no. 1, pp.86-98.

-Howells, J & Lowe, M 2018, ‘Innovation, market segmentation and entrepreneurship in services: the case of the hotel industry’, in G Cook, J Johns, F McDonald, J Beaverstock & N Pandit (eds.), The Routledge companion to the geography of international business, Routledge, Abingdon-on-Thames, pp. 493-508.
+Howells, J & Lowe, M 2018, ‘Innovation, market segmentation and entrepreneurship in services: the case of the hotel industry, in G Cook, J Johns, F McDonald, J Beaverstock & N Pandit (eds.), The Routledge companion to the geography of international business, Routledge, Abingdon-on-Thames, pp. 493-508.

 IBS Research Center 2009, French Hotel Group Accor’s growth strategies, European Case Clearing House, Bedford.